catspeed-cc/tokenserver-debian/README.md

 Turns out the tokens need to be generated from the same IP as the invidious server, and so a public token service will just not be possible.

-I have to update the code to add a few things, and add the proxy in.
+#### Token server will be compatible with other forks, as long as you know how to program in the API request and extraction of tokens from the JSON response.

 ## Features